qdrant/examples/qdrant_101_getting_started/README.md

-Lastly, we can add filters in the same way as we did before.
+Lastly, you can add filters in the same way as you did before.
 Note that these filters could be tags that your users get to pick such as, for example, genres including `reggeaton`, `bachata`, and `salsa` (sorry Drake), or the language of the song.

 ```python